Sunbird-Knowlg/knowledge-platform/README.md

 ```shell
 docker exec -it sunbird_cassandra /bin/bash
 ```
+5. Load seed data to cassandra using the instructions provided in the [link](https://github.com/project-sunbird/knowledge-platform/tree/master-data/master-data/loading-seed-data.md)

 ### Running content-service:
 1. Go to the path: /knowledge-platform and run the below maven command to build the application.
 ```shell